March

 Repairing and sharpening tools.

-Planting seeds in containers in the house or greenhouse.
+Planting seeds in containers in the greenhouse.

 Watering as needed.

-Mowing as needed.
+Mowing and weeding as needed.

 Earth Wise Creations March Tips - Zone 9